applivery/applivery-android-sdk/README.md

 - **app**: Your app instance.
 - **applicationId**: Your application's ID
 - **appClientToken**: Your developer's Api Key
-- **isPlayStoreRelease**: is the last param and the aim of this flag is to mark if the build will be submitted to Play Store.
+- **isStoreRelease**: is the last param and the aim of this flag is to mark if the build will be submitted to Store.
 This is needed to prevent unwanted behavior like prompt to a final user that a new version is available on Applivery.com.
 	* True: Applivery SDK will not trigger automatic updates anymore. **Use this for Play Store**
 	* False: Applivery SDK will normally.
 Use this with builds distributed through Applivery.